nlicalzi/launch_school/230-DOM_and_asynchronous_programming/event-driven_and_async/event-driven_and_async.md

             ```

       * We are able to interact with child elements even though an event listener is only attached to their parent because when we click on a child element, the `click` event bubbles up (from `target`) and passes the parent object that has a listener for it.

+  * Capturing and Bubbling (2)

+    * Adding an event listener of the same type (`click`) to the same element doesn't overwrite the first one that was added.
+    * Event objects pass through the capturing phase before the bubbling phase, and passing an optional third arg (which defaults to false as `useCapture`) to `addEventListener` will result in the listener getting fired in the capturing phase instead of the bubbling phase.
+    * Events queue, and the oldest one gets processed first regardless of the type of the event (this is due to the **event loop**).

+_____

+* Preventing Propagation and Default Behaviors

+  * Stopping Propagation with `event.stopPropagation`

+    * `event.stopPropagation` stops the `event` object from continuing its path along the capturing and bubbling phases.

+    * ```javascript
+      function turnRed(event) {
+        event.stopPropagation();
+        event.currentTarget.style.background = 'red';
+      }

+      document.addEventListener('DOMContentLoaded', () => {
+        // this code fires during the capturing phase and then stops
+        document.querySelector('.outer').addEventListener('click', turnRed, true);
+        // this bottom code never fires due to the `stopPropagation` call
+        document.querySelector('.inner').addEventListener('click', turnRed);
+      });
+      ```

+  * Preventing Default Behaviors with `event.preventDefault`

+    * The `preventDefault` method on `Event` objects tells the browser that it shouldn't perform any actions that it might otherwise perform in response to a user's action.
+    * The default behavior isn't for the element that the event listener is attached to, but rather for the `event` object.
+    * The browser waits for the event object to go through the propagation phases (capturing and bubbling) before it performs the default action of the event.
+If there's an event handler with a `preventDefault` call somewhere in the propagation path, the default behavior is skipped.
+    * It's good practice to call `preventDefault` or `stopPropagation` as soon as possible in an event handler, thereby emphasizing the presence of those methods to people reading the code and ensuring that the methods are run before any errors occur.

 * Event Delegation